nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

 TypeTask is an easy-to-use task manager which lets you schedule and manage your tasks simply with only a single line of command!
 With the efficacy of a calendar without its shortcomings, TypeTask lets you organise your to-dos with ease so you can focus on your actual tasks.
-TypeTask is especially good for:
+TypeTask is especially good for you if:

-> Users who wants to do everything through a single line of command <br>
+> You want to do everything through a single line of command <br>
-> Users who want an application that works offline <br>
+> You want an application that works offline <br>
-> Users who have tasks that have deadlines/start-dates <br>
+> You want to write tasks that have deadlines or start-dates <br>

 &nbsp;